karinavdo/LitRiddleData/README.md

 The package contains the data of a reader survey about fiction in Dutch, a description of the novels the readers rated, and the results of stylistic measurements of the novels.
 The package also contains functions to combine, analyze, and visualize these data.

 See: [https://literaryquality.huygens.knaw.nl/](https://literaryquality.huygens.knaw.nl/) for further details.
+Information in Dutch about the package can be found at [https://karinavdo.github.io/RaadselLiteratuur/02_07_data_en_R_package.html](https://karinavdo.github.io/RaadselLiteratuur/02_07_data_en_R_package.html).

-If you use 'litRiddle' in your academic publications, please consider citing the following paper:
+If you use `litRiddle` in your academic publications, please consider citing the following reference:

-**Karina van Dalen-Oskam** (2014).
-The Riddle of Literary Quality.
-Op zoek naar conventies van literariteit.
-"Vooys: tijdschrift voor letteren" **32**(3): 25-33.
+Karina van Dalen-Oskam (2021). _Het raadsel literatuur.
+Is literaire kwaliteit meetbaar?_ Amsterdam University Press.